DATAMATH CALCULATOR MUSEUM

 The Business Edge features five pressure-sensitive areas on the LCD-screen and displays the actual function under these squares.
 The remaining functionality could be compared with other Financial calculators like the BA-35.

-Dismantling the Business Edge is a serious task because the printed circuit board (PCB) is molded down to the housing with small pins.
-We opened the housing nevertheless and traced down to a Toshiba T9728 single-chip calculator circuit connected with a small felexible cable to the 5 touch keys.
+Dismantling this Business Edge manufactured in January 1988 by Inventec Corporation in Taiwan is a serious task because the printed circuit board (PCB) is molded down to the housing with small pins.
+We opened the housing nevertheless and traced down to a Toshiba T9728 single-chip calculator circuit connected with a small flexible cable to the 5 touch keys.

 The concept of variable function keys was later used on all Graphing calculators like the TI-81.

 A similar financial calculator was introduced with Personal Banker featuring Help Cards.

 Compare the Business Edge with its close relative EC-5500 sold by Radio Shack.Don't miss the APOTHECALC computer using a similarrsingle-chip calculator circuit for a completely different application.single-chip calculator circuit for a completely different application.

 If you have additions to the above article please email: firstname.lastname@example.org.

 © Joerg Woerner, December 5, 2001.
 No reprints without written permission.